Skip to content ↓

 https://app.seesaw.me/#/login

 All homework should be completed by the following Monday and will be checked by your teacher on this day.
 Please make sure that if you are having difficulties with the homework, that you contact your class teacher with plenty of time so that they can assist your child in its completion.
-In addition, the school also run a homework club which can really help support those children that struggle completing their tasks independently.

 Curriculum

-Our key text is Gigantosaurus
+Our key text is Peace at last by Jill Murphy

 Our Personal, Social and Emotional focus for this half term will be...

-• Think about the perspectives of others.
+• Thinks about the perspectives of others.

 Our Communication and Language focus for this half term will be...

-• Engage in non-fiction books
+• Engage in non-fiction books.

 Our Physical Development focus for this half term will be...